jenkinsci/sge-cloud-plugin/README.md

     mvn install     # Sometimes 'mvn clean install' works better

 In *Manage Jenkins > Plugin Manager*, select the *Advanced* tab.
 Use *Upload Plugin* to upload the plugin file `sge-cloud-plugin/target/sge-cloud.hpi`to Jenkins.

-## Incompatabilities

-The Jenkins SGE Plugin is incompatable with Jenkins views.
-If non-default views are defined, it becomes impossible to view the project's workspace.
-This is discussed further in issue #1.

 # Set Up Jenkins